 Sustainable agriculture science

 The latest science—much of it coming out of research centers in the nation’s farm states—shows how agroecological practices can support productive, profitable farms.
 For instance, an ongoing study at Iowa State University’s Marsden Farm research center has shown that complex crop rotation systems can outperform conventional monoculture in both yield and profitability.

 Crop breeding research is also crucial to the success of a more sustainable agroecological system, providing farmers with access to a broad range of crop varieties that can be readily adapted to farm-specific conditions and practices.
 Breeding research programs have dwindled in recent years, leaving farmers increasingly reliant on a limited set of varieties tailored to the needs of industrial farms.

 To help farmers adopt sustainable practices, it’s vitally important that we continue to support agroecology research, along with outreach and education to help farmers make effective use of the science.

 Sustainable agriculture and farm policy

 While US farm policy continues to devote the lion’s share of public resources to subsidizing the overproduction of corn and other commodity crops, there have been some encouraging steps toward sustainability.
 The most recent versions of the farm bill have included provisions to support more organic farming, to help fruit and vegetable farmers qualify for crop insurance, and to help farmers adopt more sustainable practices.
 In addition, the Agriculture Resilience Act (ARA) would invest in farmers’ ability to promote soil health and thrive in the face of 21st-century challenges such as climate change.

-But if we want to see sustainable farming become the dominant model in the US, we need policies like those in the ARA—and we can’t stop there.
+If we want to see sustainable farming become the dominant model in the US, we need policies like those in the ARA—and we can’t stop there.
 UCS has published a series of reports and issue briefs offering recommendations for sustainable agriculture policies.
 Together, these recommendations can help transform our food system into one that provides healthy, affordable, and fairly and sustainably produced food for all Americans.
 We encourage you to take a look–and then contact your representatives to ask them to support sustainable agriculture.